How Hard Is the CFA® Exam?

-If you are deciding whether or not go to go for the CFA® charter, odds are you are wondering, “So, just how hard are the CFA exams?”
+If you are deciding whether or not go to go for the CFA® charter, odds are you are wondering, “So, just how hard is the CFA exam?”
 It’s a commonly searched question and one of much discussion on CFA exam-related forums.
 Rather than just answering this question for you, we’ve asked some of our former students, who are now CFA charterholders, to provide their opinions on the question.

 "It’s more of a test of endurance than a test of intelligence.
 Just view it as a marathon and stick with it.” – Brady Raanes, CFA, CFP®

 On the whole, our students said preparing for each CFA exam is like preparing to run a marathon.
 It takes a lot of time, but it is doable as long as you put in the mileage.
 Preparing with the same intensity at the beginning as at the end was pivotal to their success.
 You can achieve success on exam day as long as you have the time to commit to the training.